 How to: Deploy a Workflow Template

-Once you've created your workflow template and any necessary workflow forms, you still have to compile, install, and activate the workflow before you can actually use it in Windows SharePoint Services.
+After you have created your workflow template and any necessary workflow forms, you still have to compile, install, and activate the workflow before you can actually use it in Microsoft SharePoint Foundation 2010.

 The basic steps for this are as follows: